Robrowno/rally-blog/README.md

 -  I learned about field validations for my app models from Geeksforgeeks: [geeksforgeeks](https://www.geeksforgeeks.org/default-django-built-in-field-validation/)

-- All images are sourced from me or given to me with full permission to use, unless speficied otherwise See Image/Media credits below for details.
+- All images are sourced from me or given to me with full permission to use, unless speficied otherwise.
 All the blog content is written by myself.

 - All icons used came from Font Awesome: [Fontawesome](https://fontawesome.com/)